 Upon returning to the US, I had a brief stint as a substitute teacher for Fargo Public Schools before accepting a summer contract with the Wyoming State Geological Survey in Laramie, WY, in 2017.
 I got to spend the summer doing field work with Ranie Lynds to map the Fort Steele 1:24,000-scale quadrangle in south-central Wyoming, which was awesome.
 That fall I was offered a second contract through the spring to map the subsurface geology of Upper Cretaceous units in the Powder River Basin in northeast Wyoming as part of an unconventional reservoir project.
 It’s safe to say I really took to the mountains and way of life in Laramie and had a fantastic year with the folks at the Survey.

 Now, I am in my third year as a graduate student at the University of Michigan.
-I live in Ann Arbor, MI, and am working in Dr. Adam Simon’s research group.
+I’m recently married, live in Ann Arbor, MI, and am working in Dr. Adam Simon’s research group.
 I’m a sort of mix of experimental petrologist and economic geologist, and my first project involves growing the mineral apatite from a magma melt to study how sulfur behaves – more technical details on that on my Research page.
 I’m grateful to have an amazing lab family, actual family, and to have many new friends from all over the world who support me and remind me what’s important in life.

 Besides doing geology, I love to cook, hike, make things out of wood, paint, read, and enjoy the company of friends, family, and dogs.